canonical/cloud-init/HACKING.rst

       ``util.write_file(tmpdir.join("some_file"), ...)``, you should
       write ``util.write_file(tmpdir.join("some_file").strpath, ...)``.

-  * `pytest.param`_ cannot be used.
+  * The `pytest.param`_ function cannot be used.
 It was introduced in pytest 3.1, which means it is not available on xenial.
 The more limited mechanism it replaced was removed in pytest 4.0, so is not available in focal or later.
 The only available alternative is to write mark-requiring test instances as completely separate tests, without utilising parameterisation.